-St. Mary MacKillop, was born January 15, 1842, Melbourne, Victoria, Australia and died August 8, 1909, North Sydney, New South Wales, Australia; canonized October 17, 2010; feast day August 8), a religious figure, educator, and social reformer who was the first Australian Saint.
+St. Mary of the Cross MacKillop, was born January 15, 1842, Melbourne, Victoria, Australia and died August 8, 1909, North Sydney, New South Wales, Australia; canonized October 17, 2010; feast day August 8), a religious figure, educator, and social reformer who was the first Australian Saint.

 MacKillop began working when she was 14 years old.
 In 1860 she moved to the small rural town of Penola to serve as governess for the children of her aunt and uncle.
 There she provided her cousins with a basic education and soon extended this to the poor children of the town.
 A young priest, Father Julian Tenison Woods, encouraged her to continue this work, assuring her that educating the poor would be an ideal way to serve God.